philadams-zz/philadams.net/src/quotes.md

 -
 > Have nothing in your house that you do not know to be useful, or believe to
 > be beautiful. _William Morris_

 -
+> It is a sign of great inner insecurity to be hostile to the unfamiliar.
+> _Anaïs Nin_

+-
 > The best way to have a good idea is to have a lot of ideas.